rbdatadr/tidydata/CodeBook.md

 The original data set contains 561 features, among which 66 are the mean values and standard deviations of certain measurements.
 In the cleaned data set, only these 66 features are included.

 Information about the subject and the activity are originally included in two other files.
-In the cleaned dataset, these are included as two additional features.
+In the cleaned dataset, these are included as two additional columns.

 Finally, in the dataset.txt file, I’ve included the average values of the above mentioned 66 features, for each subject and each activity.
 For this purpose, “melt” and “dcast” functions from the reshape2 package are used.